bukosabino/justicio/README.md

 ### LLM API Model

-It is a Large Language Model (LLM) which generates answers for questions.
+It is a Large Language Model (LLM) which generates answers for the user questions based on the context, which is the most similar documents returned by the embedding database.

 Options:
 * OpenAI (Third party API)